-The introduction of the National Security and Investment Act, which came into force on 4th January 2022, signifies a key change in the UK's regime of control over foreign direct investment (FDI) and has the potential to impact almost all types of business and investment.
+Up until now, the UK has had very little in the way of control over foreign direct investment (FDI), particularly when compared to other economies such as the US.
+However, the introduction of the National Security and Investment Act which came into force on 4th January 2022 signifies a key change in this area of law and could impact almost all types of business and investment.